Mount Flat Top

-The mount Flat Top is a mountain in administrative region of Estrie, in Quebec, in Canada.
-It is part of Appalachian Mountains; its altitude is 830 meters.
+The Mount Flat Top is a mountain in administrative region of Estrie, in Quebec, Canada.
+It is part of the Appalachian Mountains; its altitude is 830 meters.

 Geography

 The mountain is located in the municipality of Frontenac, in zec Louise-Gosford, east of lac aux Araignées, between Merrill Mountain and Moose Hill.
 It overlooks the rivière aux Araignées, as well as the lac aux Araignées.

 Toponymy

 The toponym "Mont Flat Top" was formalized on December 5, 1968 by the Commission de toponymie du Québec.